GlobalPathogenAnalysisService/read-it-and-keep/README.md

 Run on two files of reads by adding the option `--reads2 reads2.fq.gz` to the previous command.
 It will output `out.reads_1.fastq.gz` and `out.reads_2.fastq.gz`.

+If the input reads files are in FASTA format, then it will output reads in FASTA format, calling the files `*.fasta.*` instead of `*.fastq.*`.

 It always writes the counts of input and output reads to `STDOUT` in tab-delimited format, for example: